 Now look at your dog:

-- Your dog should have great leash manners on a flat buckle collar or a back attaching body harness as well as a high tolerance to things around him.
+- Your dog should have great leash manners on a flat buckle collar or a back attaching (not a harness that is used to reduce pulling) body harness as well as a high tolerance to things around him.

 - If your dog pulls hard on leashes, chases passing things, does not come when called, etc., do not use an extending leash.
 A dog chasing something can get to the end of the lead before you can respond.